sigmaexchange/api-doc/_user_center_documentation/signStatement.md

       When a request is received by the server, the timestamp in the request is checked to ensure it falls between 2 to 60 seconds.
 Any request with a timestamp older than 5,000 milliseconds is considered invalid.
       The time window value can be set using the optional parameter: "recvWindow".
 Additionally, if the server determines that the client's timestamp is more than one second ahead of the server, the request will also be invalid.
-      Online conditions are not always 100% reliable in terms of the timeliness of trades, resulting in varying levels of latency between your local program and the XT server.
+      Online conditions are not always 100% reliable in terms of the timeliness of trades, resulting in varying levels of latency between your local program and the Sigma server.
 This is why we provide the "recvWindow" parameter - if you engage in high-frequency trading and require stricter transaction timeliness, you can adjust the "recvWindow" parameter to better meet your needs.

       Recvwindow longer than 5 seconds is not recommended.